ark-brighthustle/flutter_zoom_sdk/README.md

   StartMeetingWidget({Key key, meetingId}) : super(key: key) {
     this.zoomOptions = new ZoomOptions(
       domain: "zoom.us",
-      appKey: "apikey", // Replace with with key got from the Zoom Marketplace ZOOM SDK Section
+      appKey: "apiKey", // Replace with with key got from the Zoom Marketplace ZOOM SDK Section
-      appSecret: "appsecret", // Replace with with key got from the Zoom Marketplace ZOOM SDK Section );
+      appSecret: "appSecret", // Replace with with key got from the Zoom Marketplace ZOOM SDK Section );
     this.loginOptions = new ZoomMeetingOptions(
-        userId: 'useremail', // Replace with the user email or Zoom user ID
+        userId: 'useremail', // Replace with the user email or Zoom user ID of host for start meeting only.
-        meetingPassword: 'password', // Replace with the user password for your Zoom ID
+        meetingPassword: 'password', // Replace with the user password for your Zoom ID of host for start meeting only.
         disableDialIn: "false",
         disableDrive: "false",
         disableInvite: "false",